-Towards the very end of the 80’s, the Soviet television started incorporating little bits of Western culture into its late-night programming.
+Towards the very end of the 80s, Soviet television started incorporating little bits of Western culture into its late-night programming.
 Among the teenage crowd, Saturday night MTV hit-parade quickly became a must-see event.
-I’m pretty sure that the charts were European, rather than American, but the difference mattered little to the generation that grew up mostly on an “underground” access to the Western acts.
+I’m pretty sure that the charts were European, rather than American, but the difference mattered little to the generation that grew up mostly on “underground” access to Western acts.

 One day, in a hallway of our university building, my friends and I held a discourse on popular music styles.
 Someone asked, “What style do you think UB40 is?”